-But what about divorced parents who are obligated to pay child support ?
+Divorced parents who are obligated to pay child support

 Section 2(3) of the Child Support Guidelines states that “where, for the purposes of these Guidelines, any amount is determined on the basis of specified information, the most current information must be used.”
 Well, at this moment, that information is no or low income, which translates into a suspension of child support or at least a significant drop.

 Under the Family Law Rules, court orders or Separation Agreements for child support may be changed by a specific process called a Rule 15 Motion To Change.
-In most Ontario courts, the number of applications to reduce child support have historically been so high that they are directed to a Dispute Resolution Officers (i.e. senior lawyers, not judges) because of the large volume of such claims.
+In most Ontario courts, the number of applications to reduce child support have historically been so high.
+There are many such claims and due to the large volume, these applications are directed to a Dispute Resolution Officers (i.e. senior lawyers, not judges).
 COVID will certainly overwhelm the courts with such applications, especially for those that do not have their historical income resume.
 Time will tell how Ontarions and the court system will cope with this dilemma.